MarbleBag/Gobchat/docs/README.md

 # Gobchat (FFXIV chat overlay)
 Gobchat is an overlay with the goal to provide a better chat experience for roleplayers.

-This plugin took a lot of inspiration from [quisquous cactbot](https://github.com/quisquous/cactbot)
+This app took a lot of inspiration from [quisquous cactbot](https://github.com/quisquous/cactbot)

+The changelog can be found [here.](CHANGELOG.md)

+Die deutsche Version dieser Readme can man [hier](README_de.md) finden.

 1. [Features](#features)
    1. [Smart Autoscroll](#smart-autoscroll)